23 Feb Dog Depression: 5 Warning Signs Your Dog Is Unhappy

 When it comes to our furry little friends, we’d immediately conjure an image of them running up to the door with their tongues out and their tail wagging just to greet you after a long day of work.
 These jovial creatures are what make our day – but what happens when they’re not as cheerful and happy anymore?

 Similar to us humans, all dogs experience a myriad of emotions, from happiness to sadness and even depression.
-Out of the blue, your energetic pooch is withdrawn and listless, and this goes on for quite some.
+Out of the blue, your energetic pooch is withdrawn and listless, and this goes on for quite some time.
 If that is the case, your pup is probably depressed.

 Depression in dogs is primarily attributed to a significant life change or traumatic event.
 In the case where they have no outlet to navigate their emotions, such overwhelming feelings can develop into anxiety and depression.
 So, how do you know if your pup is experiencing depression?
 Here are 5 common signs you should look out for.